syedkarhani/2023ss_do_sk/IsHierarchyNatural.md

 - Bonabeau, E. (2002).
 Agent-based modeling: Methods and techniques for simulating human systems.
 Proceedings of the National Academy of Sciences, 99(suppl 3), 7280-7287.
 - Gruenfeld, D. H., & Martorana, P. V. (2016).
 The hidden costs of hierarchy.
 Research in Organizational Behavior, 36, 39-52.
 - Pratto, F., & Hegarty, P. (2000).
 The political psychology of reproductive strategies.
 Psychological Science, 11(1), 57-62.
+- Diamond, J. (1997).
+Guns, germs, and steel: The fates of human societies.
+W. W. Norton & Company.
+- Hofstede, G. (1994).
+Cultures and organizations: Software of the mind.
+McGraw-Hill.
+- Collins, R. (2000).
+Stratification, emotional energy, and the transient emotions.
+Research in Microsociology, 407-429.
+- Gilens, M. (2005).
+Inequality and democratic responsiveness.
+Public Opinion Quarterly, 69(5), 778-796.
+- Weber, M. (2013).
+Economy and society: An outline of interpretive sociology.
+University of California Press.
+- Peterson, J. B. (2018).
+12 Rules for Life: An Antidote to Chaos.
+Penguin.
+- Pinker, S. (2011).
+The Better Angels of Our Nature: Why Violence Has Declined.
+Penguin.
+- Wilson, E. O. (2012).
+The Social Conquest of Earth.
+WW Norton & Company.
+- Kropotkin, P. (2017).
+The Conquest of Bread.
+Penguin.
+- Lerner, M. J. (1980).
+The belief in a just world: A fundamental delusion.
+Springer.
+- Zinn, H. (2015).
+A People's History of the United States.
+Harper Perennial Modern Classics.